ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 - `Trigger` is the variable name of this trigger.
 - `interactedEvent:Connect(function)` tells the script every time the player interacts with trigger to execute the function passed to the `Connect()` function.
-- `OnTriggerInteracted` is the name of the function we are connecting.
+- `OnTriggerInteracted` is the name of the function you are connecting.

 Without this statement the script will never call the `OnSwitchInteraction` function.

 !!! note
     It is convention to name the callback of an event (the function that is called when the event is fired) to be `On` + **Event Name** in PascalCase.
-So, for this example, we would use `OnInteracted` but decided to use `OnTriggerInteracted` to provide more clarity.
+So, for this example, you would use `OnInteracted` but decided to use `OnTriggerInteracted` to provide more clarity.

 ### Test Out the Script